 The Forge Dwarves lived in Dakhavar, near an underground sea of lava.
 Dakhavar’s Stones, Garradarran (the only Dwarven Stones remembered by name) were on an island reached by crossing a stone bridge.
 In the center of the Stones was the Forge of the White Flame, Dakhavar’s Ring Forge.
 Duvar, the clan chief and Danvil, clan priest and Forgemaster, built the forge, which was the most powerful of the nine Ring Forges.
 Got all that?
 Good, there may be a quiz.

 When it was time to make Caerycal, the Twice-Forged Sword, Elras went to Dakhavar for its white-hot earthsong and Danvil’s help.
-Danvil was a rock star among Runesmiths and after cranking out enchanted armor and axes and helms and hammers for centuries, he’d gotten pretty good at it.
+Danvil was a rock star among Runesmiths After cranking out enchanted armor and axes and helms and hammers for centuries, he’d gotten pretty good at it.
 Between his smithing and channeling, and Elras’s sorcery, Caerycal was indeed a weapon fit to kill a god.
 All that remained was the second forging, which happened much later and far from Dakhavar.

 Danvil was willing to share his forge secrets with his clan, but with outsiders he hoarded them like gold nuggets, much to the liking of his clan chief, Duvar.
 Now, Duvar was a nervous and suspicious Dwarf who thought Duglas and the Dwarves of Irondeep were trying to steal his clan’s reputation as Caradar’s best armorers and weaponsmiths.
 Duvar was one hundred percent wrong, the Deep Dwarves were unwilling to risk weakening the wards, but no one could convince Duvar of that.
-He pushed his Runepriests to outdo the imaginary competition, not that it took too much urging.
+He pushed his Runesmiths to outdo the imaginary competition, not that it took too much urging.
 Forge Dwarves were utterly devoted to their craft and proud.
-When they weren’t delving, they were at the forge and every time they drew too much power more Dark Ones crossed over, making the tunnels near Dakhavar one of Caradar’s more dangerous places.
+When they weren’t delving, they were at the forge.
+But, every time they drew too much power more Dark Ones crossed over, making the tunnels near Dakhavar one of Caradar’s more dangerous places.

 Ok, I admit it, I debated at length whether or not to include this section.
 After all, I’ve gone to great lengths to avoid mentioning this clan elsewhere, out of respect for Dar’s edict and to honor the Dwarves that fell, but in the end, I’m a historian and the truth must come first.
 If you’ve managed to delve this deep into the archive, you’re about to be rewarded.

 All Forge Folk had an appreciation for wealth, but the Gold Dwarves took this to an extreme, and their legendary greed won out over common sense all too often.
 Gem hunters, jewelers, goldsmiths and gem cutters, they lived in the opulent clan halls of Aurvald, home of the clan chief, Goldarn, and his son, Prince Golvarn, an Earthmage with a talent for finding the earth’s hidden treasures.
-With Golvarn’s uncanny gift, they became the wealthiest clan, and even the most recently delved chambers were draped in luxury.
+With Golvarn’s uncanny gift, they became the wealthiest clan, and even very recently delved chambers were draped in luxury.

 Viggult, a Secondborn Runesmith, clan priest and Forgemaster, built the Ring Forge, which the clan named after him, and surrounded it with a lavish, gem-encrusted shrine to proudly proclaimed Aurvald’s wealth.
 The other clans were jealous of Aurvald’s riches, but King Goldarn shared just enough to quiet their complaints.

 But, when something seems too good to be true, it usually is, and so it was with Prince Golvarn and his treasure finding.
 It turns out that Golvarn wasn’t doing it all by himself, he had help.
 Golvarn had a secret lover hidden in the deep caverns beneath Aurald, a Mist Elf named Caeryn.
 Golvarn didn’t care about Lillandra’s Ban, he thought only of her.
 Well, you can see where this was heading – to love gone wrong.
 I can’t go into everything Goldvarn did right now, that’s covered thoroughly in The Sword is Forged, but know this, it involved murder and betrayal, and that’s only the tip of the iceberg.
 His descent into evil began with the murder of Prince Dorn, the architect of Caradar and son of Dar Highfather.
 Golvarn, that lying sack of shit, convinced everyone that he was the hero, that he’d done everything he could to save the doomed prince, but everything he said was a lie.
 After Dorn’s death, he was putty in Caeryn’s hands.
 She used Golvarn’s guilt to manipulate him into setting the Dark Lord free.
-I should add that Caeryn was not really a Mist Elf, Golvarn that’s just how she appeared to Golvarn.
+I should add that Caeryn was not really a Mist Elf, that’s just how she appeared to Golvarn.
 Her true identity was too terrible to mention.
 All I’ll say about her is that she came to Sangrar when Elras forged the Sword.
 Yes, Elras was once again at the center of it all.
 Making the Sword drew tremendous power from the ley lines, making them weak enough for Caeryn to enter the world.

 When the truth came out, Dar took out his anger on Golvarn’s entire clan and named them clanless as punishment for Golvarn’s unspeakable treachery.
 After that, neither the Gold Dwarves or their clan halls were ever mentioned again in Caradar.